hyperjumptech/grule-rule-engine/docs/en/FAQ_en.md

 ## 5. Rule Engine use-case

-**Question**: I have read about the rule engine, but what real benefit it can bring?
+**Question**: I have read about the rule engine, but what real benefits can bring it?
 Give us some use-cases.

 **Answer**: The following cases are better solved with a rule-engine in my humble opinion.